top of page

 Making Peace With Social Anxiety During The Holidays

 Social anxiety is hard at any time of the year, but the holidays make it worse since there is a lot going on.
 Some people thrive on being busy and doing a million things at once, but there are other people who tend to freeze when it comes to just stepping into a store on Christmas eve.
-Christmas is crazy and intense and if you are someone who struggles anxiety, it can seem like the holidays will never end.
-You have to try and make the best of it and know that it’s going to pa
+Christmas is crazy and intense and if you are someone who struggles with anxiety, it can seem like the holidays will never end.
+You have to try and make the best of it and know that it’s going

 Happy Birthday To My All Time Favorite Person